 Contributing to a retirement plan such as a 401(k), an IRA, or a health savings account can reduce your taxable income and in turn save you money.

 The IRS allows taxpayers to gift cryptocurrency worth up to $16,000 to your family each year.
 However, the cost basis of the cryptocurrency will transfer to the recipient of the gift.
 This means that they have to pay taxes on any gains they made by selling the gifted cryptocurrency.

 By now it is common knowledge in the crypto community that selling a token after a year of holding it results in long-term capital gains tax, which can reduce your tax liability.
 So, you can allow older holdings first and let the new acquisitions age before you sell them.

 The Bottom Line

-Crypto mining has become a big industry, which has drawn the attention of the IRS.
+Crypto mining has become a big industry, which has made the IRS more attentive toward crypto mining taxes.
 If you’re mining cryptocurrencies, you should carefully consider how to structure your business, keep detailed records of all transactions and ensure that you’re following the rules to the “T.” That way, you can rest assured that the IRS won’t come knocking on your door.